-A student will be permitted to take an exam to earn credit for an academic course or subject area for which the student has had no prior instruction or to accelerate to the next grade level.
-The exams offered by the district are approved by the district's board of trustees.
-The dates on which exams are scheduled during the 2013-2014 school year will be published in appropriate district publications and on the district's Web site.
-For additional information, please contact:

-Region 9 Service Center at 940-322-6928.
+A student will be permitted to take an exam to earn credit for an academic course or subject area for which the student has had no prior instruction, i.e., for advancement, or to accelerate to the next grade level.
+The exams offered by the district are approved by the district's board of trustees, and state law requires the use of certain exams, such as College Board Advanced Placement (AP) and College Level Examination Program (CLEP) tests, when applicable.
+The dates on which exams are scheduled during the 2014-15 school year will be published in appropriate district publications and on the district's website.
+The only exceptions to the published dates will be for any exams administered by another entity besides the district.
+In this case, a student and the district must comply with the testing schedule of the other entity.
+During each testing window provided by the district, a student may attempt a specific exam only once.
+The testing entity Prairie Valley uses is Region 9 Service Center; Phone 940-322-6928.